oarriet/leetcode/README.md

 git clone https://github.com/oarriet/leetcode.git
 ```

 Once you have the repository on your local machine, you can run each solution using the Go compiler.
-To do this, navigate to the file directory and run the following command:
+To do this, navigate to the file, uncomment `main` func and run the following command:

 ```
-go run filename.go
+go run .
 ```

 Replace `filename` with the name of the file you want to run.